tc39/proposal-object-values-entries/spec.md

 The order of elements in the returned list is the same as the enumeration order that is used by a for-in statement.

+It is possible that the `[[Get]]` operation may invoke a getter function that may mutate the object by changing values or enumerability, adding properties, or deleting properties.
+Any changed value will only affect the output if it has not yet been collected into the *properties* List; any property added or made enumerable during enumeration is not guaranteed to be included in the output; and any property deleted or made non-enumerable during enumeration will be ignored.

 Note: The "[EnumerableOwnNames][enumerable-own-names]" section is deleted.
 Any existing references to [EnumerableOwnNames][enumerable-own-names](*x*) should be changed to [EnumerableOwnProperties][enumerable-own-properties](*x*, **"key"**)

 [return-if-abrupt]: http://www.ecma-international.org/ecma-262/6.0/index.html#sec-returnifabrupt